ARACOOOL/dHttp/readme.md

-dHttp is library to work with Curl.
+dHttp is a lightweight library to work with Curl.
 Easy-to-use library!

 ## A Few Examples